 ADSL When connection with Internet (ADSL Connected) is established, this LED will light up.
-When this LED is flashing: NO ADSL physical connection DATA When router is transferring data between Internet and router, this LED will be flashing.
-LAN When connection 10/100MB with end user is established, this LED will light up.
-When router is transferring data between router and end user, this LED will be flashing.
-USB When an active USB cable is connected with router, this LED will light up.
+ADSL When this LED is flashing: NO ADSL physical connection DATA DATA When router is transferring data between Internet and router, this LED will be flashing LANI When connection 10/100MB with end user is established, this LED will light up.
+When LAN router is transferring data between router and end user, this LED will be flashing.
 PWR When an active power adapter is connected with router, this LED will light up.

-Four-Port ADSL Router Front Panel (ARM-204 v2)
+Four-Port ADSL Router Front Panel (ARM-204E)